xlucn/cpass/Readme.md

 There are different sections in the configuration file for different type of options, as listed below.

-`ui`: UI layout.
+- `ui`: UI layout.

-- Control the preview window layout, either vertical or horizontal split.
+  Control the preview window layout, either vertical or horizontal split.
   ```
   [ui]
   preview_layout = side/bottom/horizontal/vertical
   ```

-`pass`: `pass` related options.
+- `pass`: `pass` related options.

-- Whether use `--no-symbols` option in `pass generate`.
+  Whether use `--no-symbols` option in `pass generate`.
   ```
   [pass]
   no_symbols = true/false
   ```

-`keys`: Key bindings.
+- `keys`: Key bindings.

-- For all actions available, see the example configuration file.
+  For all actions available, see the example configuration file.
 For the format to specify keys, see the [urwid documentation](http://urwid.org/manual/userinput.html#keyboard-input)
   ```
   [keys]
   down = j, down, ctrl n
   up = k, up, ctrl p
   ```

-`copy-fields`: Copy key bindings.
+- `copy_fields`: Copy key bindings.

-- The copy behavior can be customized by specifying a key for any field.
+  The copy behavior can be customized by specifying a key for any field.
 So at the copy prompt, pressing that key will copy the corresponding field.
   ```
   [copy_fields]
   login = l
   ```

-`color`: Colors.
+- `color`: Colors.

-- See urwid documentation for [definition](http://urwid.org/reference/display_modules.html#urwid.BaseScreen.register_palette_entry), [an palette example](http://urwid.org/manual/displaymodules.html#setting-a-palette) and [available color names](http://urwid.org/reference/constants.html#foreground-and-background-colors)
+  See urwid documentation for [definition](http://urwid.org/reference/display_modules.html#urwid.BaseScreen.register_palette_entry), [an palette example](http://urwid.org/manual/displaymodules.html#setting-a-palette) and [available color names](http://urwid.org/reference/constants.html#foreground-and-background-colors)
   ```
   [color]
   normal   = default, default
   dir      = light blue, default
   ```

-`icon`: Icons for folder and files.
+- `icon`: Icons for folder and files.

-- You can specify fancy icons like (below is the Meterial Design Icons I use, they are not default)
+  You can specify fancy icons like (below is the Meterial Design Icons I use, they are not default)
   ```
   [icon]
   dir     = "󰉋 "